Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: Experiments

 Table \ref{tab:kimera_multicam_ate_real} shows the performance of the multi-camera configurations of Kimera.
 In the 1-camera configuration, only the left camera was used.
 For the 2-camera configuration, both the left and right cameras were used.
 Then we added the front camera, and finally the rear camera.
 The results highlighted in green are the best results, and those highlighted in blue are the second-best.
 Our expectation was that estimation error would decrease with each added camera, however this was not universally true.
 In the case of the simulated datasets, for 3 of the 4 datasets the best performance was found in the 4-camera configuration, while one dataset did best in the 2-camera configuration.
-However even in this case the 4-camera results were not far off, and the degraded performance was likely due to the fact that the front and rear cameras in this dataset would have captured a lot of featureless planes as it was recorded in a section of the simulation environment with more skyline and empty roads.
-For the real datasets, it was clear that the 1-camera configuration had the highest number of best-performance scores, though the other configurations also performed well in most cases.
+However even in this case the 4-camera results were not far off.
+For the real datasets, the 1-camera configuration had the highest number of best-performance scores, though the other configurations also performed well in most cases.
 The degradation of performance with added sensors was likely due to the added error in extrinsic calibration with each camera, which could be partially alleviated through the use of extrinsic auto-calibration.
 In particular the 4-camera results for the real datasets were generally the poorest, which makes sense given the performance of the rear-camera in the monocular-VIO ablation study (Table \ref{tab:kimera_mono_ate_real}) were consistently subpar. {}

 The final columns are walled off from the rest of the results as these were taken from the monocular VIO with the proprietary external odometry.
 In this case, wheel odometry was fed into Kimera-VIO and included in the backend as an odometry factor.
 This greatly improved estimation error, and the bolded results are the true best results of the table for the associated dataset.
 However these were separated from the rest of the table because comparing against pure VIO systems directly would have been inappropriate.
 Additionally, this data was not available in the simulated datasets or in indoor datasets.
 For the indoor datasets, wheel odometry was used in place of ground truth as the indoor scenarios were GPS-denied environments, so ground-truth was unavailable.